Hidden Mobility Disabilities: Making the Invisible Visible

 Everyone recognizes the international symbol of the wheelchair for disabled individuals, but there are many more individuals with reduced mobility that is not readily apparent and for whom everyday accessibility is an issue.

 Are you limiting your social or physical activities because it is painful to walk very far?
 Do you have trouble standing in a queue for more than a few minutes without intense pain?
 Do you find it frustrating to be told that you should walk “just over there” (“not far”) when the distance indicated is much further than you can walk comfortably?

 “I was surprised when I received the survey because its relevance became readily apparent.
 Previously, I had considered these difficulties as just ‘old’.”

 Millions of independently mobile individuals have difficulty walking more than a short distance; however, many are afraid to speak up and identify themselves as having a mobility disability because after all they can walk – some.
 For more information about HMD and tips for self-care, check out What Is HMD?
 For people willing to help with education and advocacy, we have a series of Action Kits.

-Whether you have HMD or not, please join the Hidden Mobility Disabilities Alliance (HMDA) to help make a difference.
+Whether you have HMD or not, please join the Hidden Mobility Disabilities Alliance (HMDA) to raise awareness of distance as a barrier and to help make a difference.